codes-org/codes/src/network-workloads/README_synthetic.txt

 ************ Synthetic traffic with dragonfly network model **********
 - traffic patterns supported: uniform random, nearest group and nearest neighbor traffic.
-	- Uniform random traffic: sends messages to a randomly selected destination node.
+	- 1--> Uniform random traffic: sends messages to a randomly selected destination node.
 This traffic pattern is uniformly distributed throughout the network and gives a better performance with minimal routing as compared to non-minimal or adaptive routing.
-    - Nearest group traffic: with minimal routing, it sends traffic to the single global channel connecting two groups (it congests the network when using minimal routing).
+    - 2--> Nearest group traffic: with minimal routing, it sends traffic to the single global channel connecting two groups (it congests the network when using minimal routing).
 This pattern performs better with non-minimal and adaptive routing algorithms.
-    - Nearest neighbor traffic: it sends traffic to the next node, potentially connected to the same router.
+    - 3--> Nearest neighbor traffic: it sends traffic to the next node, potentially connected to the same router.

 SAMPLING:
-    - The modelnet_enable_sampling function takes a sampling interval "t" and an end time.
+    - The modelnet_enable_sampling function takes a sampling interval "t" and an end time in nanosecs.
 Over this end time, dragonfly model will collect compute node and router samples after every "t" simulated nanoseconds.
-The sampling output files can be specified in the config file using cn_sample_file and rt_sample_file arguments.
+The names of the sampling output files can be specified in the config file using cn_sample_file and rt_sample_file arguments.
 By default the compute node and router outputs will be sent to dragonfly-cn-sampling-%d.bin and dragonfly-router-sampling-%d.bin.
-Corresponding metadata files for also generated that gives information on the file format, dragonfly configuration being used, router radix etc.
+Corresponding metadata files are also generated that gives information on the file format, dragonfly configuration being used, router radix etc.